zhangranluxi/HBV/README.md

 #Gut microbiota across HBV infection-related disease

-#Notes

 ##pipeline files
-the pipeline.txt shows how to do the 16S analysis from raw data
+#the pipeline.txt shows how to do the 16S analysis from raw data to OTU table.

+##folder
+There are six Figure folder, each folder contain the necessary input file and code for the graphs.